• Contact Support

 Let’s look at an example.

-In Scenario #8 of Life Scenarios, the student gets injured and needs to pay $450 for a trip to the hospital.
+In Scenario #8 of the Warm-Up, the student gets injured and needs to pay $450 for a trip to the hospital.

 The student doesn’t have enough money to pay for that $450.
 Because of that, the student pays for the hospital bill through their credit card and reflects that payment in their Reserves budget.